Sport José Pardo

 Club Sport José Pardo is a Peruvian football club, playing in the city of Tumán, Lambayeque, Peru.

 The club is the biggest of Tumán city, and one of the biggest in Lambayeque Province.

-The club were founded 19 October 1919 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded 19 October 1919 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-In the 1971 Copa Perú, the club classified to the Final Stage, but was eliminated by Melgar.
+In the 1971 Copa Perú, the club qualified to the Final Stage, but was eliminated by Melgar.
 Later, in order to not be linked to any Latifundists due to the Peruvian Agrarian Reform, the club changed their name to Unión Tumán Deportes.

-The club have played at the highest level of Peruvian football on five occasions, from 1971 Torneo Descentralizado until 1975 Torneo Descentralizado when they were relegated to Copa Perú.
+The club jas played at the highest level of Peruvian football on five occasions, from 1971 Torneo Descentralizado until 1975 Torneo Descentralizado, when they were relegated to Copa Perú.
 In the 90s, the club decided to change their name back to José Pardo.

 Rivalries

 José Pardo has had a long-standing rivalry with Deportivo Pomalca.